TritonDataCenter/rfd/rfd/0036/README.md

 This RFD does not attempt to provide answers to the questions raised by by this challenge, just to acknowledge it.
 It's possible that the solution may include rate limiting, or other approaches, but that remains an open question to be solved.
 This RFD also recognizes that rescheduling must not be required for a service, as there are some applications for which it would be harmful.
 This RFD does not take on those application concerns; instead, it intends to expose a mechanism for application operators to control Triton's behavior to meet their needs.

-#### Rescheduling vs. restarting vs. starting
+#### Rescheduling vs. restarting vs. starting vs. garbage collection

 [Kubernetes' distinction](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/#defining-readiness-probes) between "liveliness" (whether or not the container is running) and "readiness" (whether or not the container is healthy and ready to receive requests) is particularly important as the container is starting, as noted in the given example:

 > [A]n application might need to load large data or configuration files during startup.
 In such cases, you don’t want to kill the application, but you don’t want to send it requests either.

 That example closely links the questions in this section about rescheduling and discovery, as well as recognizes the difference between the health of an application in an instance vs. the running state of the instance.
 To accommodate that difference, Kubernetes recognizes an `initialDelaySeconds` in the configuration of health checks, defined as the "number of seconds after the container has started before liveness probes are initiated."